FLEG: Feed-Forward Language Embedded Gaussian Splatting from Any Views via Compact Semantic Representation: Method

-By leveraging instance masks to distinguish positive and negative samples, the proposed instance-guided contrastive learning effectively aligns the 3D-splat features with 2D instance masks, enabling the network to learn more discriminative language-aligned semantic embedding in 3D representation.
-In addition, this algorithm significantly reduces the computational cost compared to conventional pixel-wise contrastive learning.
-Traditional pixel-wise contrastive learning requires computing pairwise similarities among all $N_p$ pixels, leading to a complexity of $\mathcal{O}(N_p^2)$.
+This design promotes the 2D-3D feature alignment and enhances instance-level semantic discrimination.
+In addition, it substantially reduces computational cost compared with general pixel-wise contrastive learning that requires pairwise similarity computations among all $N_p$ pixels, leading to a complexity of $\mathcal{O}(N_p^2)$.
 In contrast, our algorithm aggregates pixels into $K$ instance-level anchors and computes similarities only between these anchors and $N_p$ pixels, resulting in a complexity of $\mathcal{O}(N_pK)$, where typically $K \ll N_p$.
-This approach yields a substantial reduction in computational cost while maintaining strong instance-level discrimination.
-Moreover, if we perform pixel sampling from the $N_p$ pixels, the complexity can be reduced further.

-\textbf{Geometry-Semantic Hierarchical Sparsification Strategy.} Typical feed-forward reconstruction methods often perform pixel-wise predictions, resulting in a large number of redundant Gaussians for dense-view input and increasing memory and computational costs.
-The incorporation of semantic embeddings further exacerbates this issue.
-Previous methods~\cite{scaffold, anysplat} utilize voxel-based sparsification to reduce redundant Gaussians.
-However, these methods do not include semantic embedding and therefore do not consider the differing spatial densities required to represent geometric and semantic information.
-To further mitigate the additional overhead introduced by semantic embeddings, we propose a geometry-semantic hierarchical sparsification strategy based on voxel-based sparsification.
-First, we voxelize the predicted Gaussians in the 3D coordinate:
+With additional pixel sampling, the cost can be reduced further.
+This substantially reduces computation while preserving strong instance-level discrimination, making it well-suited for feed-forward training.